tmobile/jazz-installer/README.md

    If Y is the option then - [scenario 1](https://github.com/tmobile/jazz-installer/wiki/Jazz-Installation-scenarios#scenario-1---building-full-stack-network-instances-and-the-rest-of-the-stack) Installion flow is executed.

+   **The installer would take some time to install the the framework and once completed settings.txt would contain the Framework's related URLs (Jenkins, BitBucket, Jazz Web Application).**

  Note:
  * If the CIDR already exists, the script will exit with the following message and indicates further installer steps are to be followed

      **cidrcheck command =  aws ec2 describe-subnets --filters Name=cidrBlock,Values=10.0.0.0/16 --output=text > ./cidrexists
      default CIDR 10.0.0.0/16 already exists.
 Please try creating the stack again by providing own subnet**

-   Then run the below command to proceed with installation.
-Which is that the installer will follow the Option 2 flow:
+   **Then run the below command to proceed with installation.
+Which is that the installer will follow the Option 2 flow:**
      ./run.py

- ### 3. Installer Option 2: Existing network Stack installation or Installer CIDR Already exists
+ ### 4. Installer Option 2: Existing network Stack installation or Installer CIDR Already exists

  Building stack in an existing Network (provide Network information to create instances and the rest of the stack).